 - Apartment buildings

-Choose from Different Types of Traffic Bollards for Various Applications Depending on the application, there are different traffic control barriers available to install around facilities.
+Depending on the application, there are different traffic control barriers available to install around facilities.
 Some offer more permanent physical protection, while others are intended for temporary vehicle access restriction.
 Choose from three main options in asset and pedestrian protection.
 The main types of traffic barriers available include fixed posts, removable posts, and collapsible posts.
-Combinations of all three may be used in certain locations with varying security and safety requirements.
+Combinations of all three traffic barrier types may be used in certain locations with varying security and safety requirements.